 “I think it will make a phys ed teacher’s life so much easier and I think it makes it easier to connect with students, and that’s really all I care about,” Hallberg said.
 “My ability to have conversations with my kids about where they are and how they can manage/improve their own health and well-being.”

 New technology is all in the wrist

-The adidas Zone for IHT Spirit makes two key advancements from the IHT Spirit System chest strap monitor.
+The IHT Zone makes two key advancements from the IHT Spirit System chest strap monitor.
 First, Hallberg said, it removes the monitor from the chest.

 “Anytime I can get my kids away from chest-based technology and get it onto the wrist, it makes management and then student interaction so much easier,” he said.
 “To be able to look down at their wrist and see the number, see the color, I think that’s really going to help them manage what’s going on in my classes much better.”

 Second, it lets the students – and only the individual students – see their work level and understand how they are working.
 Reaching the red – indicating that the user is in their target heart rate zone – is the goal and that goal is different from student-to-student.